-- Fragrance: Although it is the number one cause of skin irritations and allergic reactions to personal care products, most moisturizers contain fragrance.
+Although it is the number one cause of skin irritations and allergic reactions to personal care products, fragrance is present in most moisturizers.
 (This study found it in 83% of drugstore creams!)
 It's not just synthetic fragrance that is a problem; so are essential oils and their components (like geraniol, linalool and limonene).
 If you can't avoid them altogether, at least make sure they're near the end of an ingredients list, in a low concentration.
 Also be aware that "fragrance-free" doesn't guarantee there's no fragrance—it just means the product doesn't have a noticeable odour.
 Masking agents may be present, and they can be just as problematic as fragrance chemicals.

-- Soluble sunscreen filters: If your moisturizer has sunscreen, make sure it doesn't contain any soluble filters.
+If your moisturizer has sunscreen, make sure it doesn't contain any soluble filters.
 These include avobenzone, oxybenzone, homosalate, octisalate, octocrylene, octinoxate, meradimate, cinoxate, padimate O, ensulizole, dioxybenzone and sulisobenzone.
-"I believe that every human should absolutely avoid these petrochemical UV filters," says Dr. Denis Dudley, endocrinologist and co-founder of CyberDerm.
+"I believe that every human should absolutely avoid these petrochemical UV filters," says Dr. Denis Dudley, endocrinologist and co-founder of The Sunscreen Company.
 "Soluble filters are all absorbed through human skin... causing hormone disruption, DNA mutations and epigenetic changes.
 There is [also] little evidence that sunscreens using soluble petrochemical UV filters can prevent skin cancer."

 The Best Moisturizers for Your Skin

 As you can imagine, the "perfect" moisturizer probably doesn't exist, based on the challenges of formulating this type of product.
 But here are some of the best creams I've found to date, which tick off as many of the boxes as possible: